aardev14/Pesto/README.md

 Call `Evaluate(password, 5, 20, true, true, true, true, false)`

 ### Custom Pesto
 Although Zxcvbn is a great estimator, I developed Pesto to better arm developers to defend against dictionary attacks, specifically offline dictionary attacks.
 The testing shown below is evidence of Pesto's effectiveness compared to Zxcvbn.
+It is much stricter!
 If you are using weaker parameters, then you should implement things such as rate limiting and 2FA to make it significantly harder for attackers to guess passwords through brute force or dictionary-based methods.

 Call `Evaluate(password, x, y, true, true, true, true, false)`